 - 3.10 A number of physical and commercial constraints to development exist within this site.
-These are as follows: - The train station facilities must be retained and improved if possible to meet the Train Operating Company's (ToC's) standards and to provide an accessible station for all.
-This must encompass vehicular access and transport interchange, Network Rail standards & TOC's aspirations. - The train station car park must be of sufficient size to accommodate current demand and if possible anticipated future growth in demand.
+These are as follows: - The train station facilities must be retained and improved if possible to meet Network Rail's and the Train Operating Company's (ToC's) standards and to provide an accessible station for all.
+This must encompass vehicular access and transport interchange - The train station car park must be of sufficient size

-- The development and enlargement of an enhanced Tesco store will act as an anchor for further retailer and developer investment. - The Highway network must be able to support any net increase in the volume of traffic generated by the new development within the town centre. - Engineering works would be required through much of the site given the difference in levels. - Steppingley Road's function as a diversionary route in the event of temporary closure of the M1 Motorway needs to be recognised. - The impact of the development upon surrounding land uses, in particular existing residential properties, must be given full and detailed consideration. - The development must fully integrate with the rest of centre, including the High Street, in terms of physical, functional and visual integration.
+- to accommodate current demand and possible future growth in the context of Network Rail's forecasts, other opportunities and proposals at other stations on the line, planning and highway capacity constraints, the need to promote sustainable travel and the overall viability of the development - The development and enlargement of an enhanced Tesco store will act as an anchor for further retailer and developer investment. - The Highway network must be able to support any net increase in the volume of traffic generated by the new development within the town centre. - Engineering works would be required through much of the site given the difference in levels. - Steppingley Road's function as a diversionary route in the event of temporary closure of the M1 Motorway needs to be recognised. - The impact of the development upon surrounding land uses, in particular existing residential

-- Consideration must be given to noise and vibration from the railway.
-Initial st udies undertaken indicate that the dwellings can be successfully engineered to suppress noise and vibration. - Patterns of land ownership ne cessitate a joint approach to any development by landowners. - The commercial viability of the scheme. - 3.11 The above constrains have been illustrat ed on the following plan which al so illustrat es the key opportunities arising from those constraints:
+- properties, must be given full and detailed consideration. - The development must fully integrate with the rest of centre, including the High Street, in terms of physical, functional and visual integration. - Consideration must be given to noise and vibration from the railway.
+Initial studies undertaken indicate that the dwellings can be successfully engineered to suppress noise and vibration. - Patterns of land ownership necessitate a joint approach to any development by landowners. - The commercial viability of the scheme is fundamental to its delivery - 3.11 The above constrains have been illustrated on the following plan which also illustrates the key opportunities arising from those constraints: